rucky2013/springboot-autoconfigure-openid-oauth/README.md

 - **Application configuration**: Most (if not all) application configuration is done in the Spring Boot's [application.yml](https://github.com/alexturcot/alexbt-appdirect-sampleapp/blob/master/sampleapp/src/main/resources/application.yml);

 - **Static Code Analysis**: The build generates checkstyle, findbugs and jacoco reports.
-I used them to keep the code clean, avoid obvious bugs and ensure critical components were tests;
+I used them to keep the code clean, avoid obvious bugs and ensure critical components were tested;

 - **TDD**: I somewhat followed the TDD methodology, not so much writing tests 'first' but still writing unit tests as I designed & wrote code.

 - **CSRF**: I chose to disable CSRF for the purpose of this Sample Application;

 - **Oauth Key and Secret**: These values are hardcoded in the application's configuration for the purpose of this challenge.
-A better alternative would have been define the values as Heroku environment variables;
+A better alternative would have been to define the values as Heroku environment variables;

 - **MongoDb**: The application is deployed on heroku as an executable spring boot jar and uses a MongoDB instance on mlab.com.
 For the purpose of this challenge, the user/password are hardcoded in the configuration.
 A better alternative would be to define the password as an Heroku environment variable;